There are three main differences between Residential and PRO Snow Melting Mats

-Yes, for 99% of the time.
-There is a possibility that the 2 GFCI's will interfere with each other and cause the mats not to turn on.
+Yes.
+Since the HeatTrak Power Unit has a built-in GFCI, both should be reset if one of them trips.
 This is a rare occurrence, but if you suspect this is happening with your mats, call HeatTrak customer service for possible solutions.

 The number of stair mats that can be connected with one plug depends on the size of the stair mat.
-No more than 15 amps should be put on a single plug.
+No more than 14-amps should be put on a single plug.

-he mats will maintain an average temperature of 40 degrees above the ambient temperature.
-So for example, if the ambient temperature is 0 degrees Fahrenheit, the mat's temperature will be approximately 40 degrees Fahrenheit.
+The Mats will maintain an average temperature of 40 degrees above the ambient temperature.
+If the ambient temperature is 0º Fahrenheit, the Mat temperature will be approximately 40º Fahrenheit.

 The best way to use the HeatTrak mats is to turn them on before the snow begins to fall.
 This way, no snow will accumulate on the mats, since the snowflakes will evaporate as soon as they fall.
 If you turn the mats on after the snow has already fallen they will melt snow at a rate of 2 inches per hour.